-The school takes the following steps to minimise the risk of peer-on-peer abuse:
+The school takes the following steps to minimise the risk of child-on-child abuse

-• Recognise: If staff hear or see these behaviours they are to intervene if possible or report to safeguarding team

-• Education of pupils: this occurs through the PSHE curriculum
+- Recognise: If staff hear or see these behaviours they are to intervene if possible or report to safeguarding team who will then act accordingly, providing support, interventions and/or referrals as required - Education of pupils: this occurs through the PSHE curriculum and Assemblies. - Bullying data analysed termly during Governor meetings.